d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 which operations to produce the output.
 This graph enables `autograd`
 to subsequently backpropagate gradients on command.
-Here, *backpropagate* simply means to trace through the compute graph, filling in the partial derivatives with respect to each parameter.
+Here, *backpropagate* simply means to trace through the *computational graph*, filling in the partial derivatives with respect to each parameter.
-If you are unfamiliar with some of the math, e.g., gradients, please refer to :numref:`sec_math`.

 ```{.python .input  n=1}
 from mxnet import autograd, np, npx